rick-r/marriage-figaro-norway/captions.md

 leggila tu medesma;
 leggila a Barbarina, a Marcellina;
-leggila ad ogni donna del palazzo! n
+leggila ad ogni donna del palazzo!

-    Show it to Rosina, watch it yourself, show it to all women!
+    Show it to Rosina,
+    watch it yourself,
+    show it to all women!

 SUSANNA: